 Maca’s effects on 69 males with moderately low sperm count were evaluated in a research published in 2020.

-2 grams of Maca daily for 12 weeks dramatically increased semen concentration.
+2 grams of Maca daily for 12 weeks dramatically increased semen concentration and improved male enhancement.
 The result was quite better compared to placebo therapy.
 However, the motility of sperm did not change significantly between the treatment and placebo groups.

 Despite the encouraging findings, more study is needed.
 In addition, there is a need for well-conducted research on the impact of maca supplements on semen quality and other elements of male fertility.